worldbank/GEEST/README.md

 1. Navigate to and select polyline road network shapefile.

+   **Input File:** *Roads/Roads.shp*

-2. Click the "Set" button to extract all the fields from the polyline input layer.
+3. Click the "Set" button to extract all the fields from the polyline input layer.

-3. Select the field containing the road type categorical values.
+4. Select the field containing the road type categorical values.

-4. Click the "Unique Values" button to extract all the unique road type values.
+5. Click the "Unique Values" button to extract all the unique road type values.

-5. Score each of the extracted road types from 1 to 5 based on local knowledge, where 5 is a road type that is very safe for walking and cycling and 1 is a road type that is unsafe.
+6. Score each of the extracted road types from 1 to 5 based on local knowledge, where 5 is a road type that is very safe for walking and cycling and 1 is a road type that is unsafe.

-6. Enter alternate raster output file name if desired.
+7. Enter alternate raster output file name if desired.

-7. Click "Execute" button to run the algorithm.
+8. Click "Execute" button to run the algorithm.

-8. Status text next to the "Execute" button will appear and let you know once processing is complete.
+9. Status text next to the "Execute" button will appear and let you know once processing is complete.

-9. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Place Characterization" folder (_Project\_ Folder/__Place Characterization/Raster\_output.tif_).
+10. The output raster file will be stored in the project folder specified in the "Setup" tab, under the "Place Characterization" folder (*Project_Folder/Place Characterization/WLK_Raster_output.tif*).

 #### 4.5.2 Availability of Public Transport